 Part III Practice Problems on Inferential Statistics

-Formula Reviews From Quick Notes Statistics may help with these problems.
+Formula Reviews From Quick Notes Statistics may help with these problems

 7) The human services manager is concerned that employee absenteeism may not be happening equally throughout the week.
-Using the 5-step approach to hypothesis testing, investigate her concern at the .01 level of significance.

-8) The marketing director of the We'll Be Famous Company wants to determine if age has an affect on target market acceptance of Quick Grow Finger Nail Paste.
-Using the 5-step approach to hypothesis testing, analyze this data at the .05 level of significance.
+8) The marketing director of the We'll Be Famous Company wants to determine if age has an effect on target

 Customer Attitude Toward Quick Grow Finger Nail Paste